Site Map

 I visited downtown New Madrid on that Sunday afternoon when broadcast trucks from Detroit to Dallas were parked in the downtown area of the town, population 3,200.
 I counted 45 vehicles.

 The parking and extra phone lines for the vehicles appeared to be very neatly planned.
-A sheriff's deputy minding the jail a block away wondered why CBS alone needed five satellite trucks from different cities.
+A sheriff's deputy minding the jail a block away wondered why CBS alone needed five large satellite trucks from different cities.

 Levee hasn't broken yet